 We believe our existing assets, a significant portion of which are liquid in nature, together with the funds from operations, available informal short-term credit arrangements, and our ability to raise additional capital will provide sufficient resources to meet our present and anticipated financing needs.

-Use of Capital Resources - On March 19, 2018, the Company completed the acquisition of Ziegler, a privately held investment bank, capital markets, and proprietary investments firm that had 55 private client advisors in five states that managed approximately \$5 billion in client assets.
-Ziegler provided its clients with capital raising, strategic advisory services, equity and fixed income sales & trading, and research.
+Use of Capital Resources - On January 2, 2019, the Company completed the acquisition of First Empire, including First Empire Securities, Inc., an institutional broker-dealer specializing in the fixed income markets.
 The acquisition was funded with cash from operations.